 This is also the time to start leveraging those professional networks and relationships you’ve built throughout your educational and professional journey.
 Sometimes, an act as simple as sending a clear and thoughtful message through LinkedIn can result in an interview and even getting hired.

 Ready to start your journey toward becoming a BI analyst?
-The University of Arizona Continuing and Professional Education Business Analytics Certificate Course can help you accelerate your career with a foundation in both business and analytics.
+The University of Arizona Continuing and Professional Education Business Analytics Certificate Course, in collaboration with Ziplines Education, can help you accelerate your career with a foundation in both business and analytics.
 The curriculum covers in-demand topics, such as:

 The 10-week course is completely virtual, offering the flexibility toi learn on your own schedule while engaging in practical, hands-on exercises.
 Throughout the program, you’ll gain experience using BI tools with complex data, and receive personalized feedback from industry professionals.
 Upon completion of the course, you’ll be equipped to take the Tableau Desktop Specialist Certification Exam.